Anschluss: Political events

 For decades, the victim theory remained largely undisputed in Austria.
 The public was rarely forced to confront the legacy of Nazi Germany.
 One of those occasions arose in 1965, when Taras Borodajkewycz, a professor of economic history, made antisemitic remarks following the death of Ernst Kirchweger, a concentration camp survivor killed by a right-wing protester during riots.
 It was not until the 1980s that Austrians confronted their mixed past on a large scale.
 The catalyst for the Vergangenheitsbewältigung (struggle to come to terms with the past) was the Waldheim affair.
-Kurt Waldheim, a candidate in the 1986 Austrian presidential election and former UN Secretary-General, was accused of having been a member of the Nazi party and of the Sturmabteilung (SA).
+Kurt Waldheim, a successful candidate in the 1986 Austrian presidential election and former UN Secretary-General, was accused of having been a member of the Nazi party and of the Sturmabteilung (SA).
 He was later absolved of direct involvement in war crimes.
 The Waldheim affair started the first serious discussions about Austria's past and the Anschluss.

 Another factor was the rise of Jörg Haider and the Freedom Party of Austria (FPÖ) in the 1980s.
 The party had combined elements of the pan-German right with free-market liberalism since its foundation in 1955, but after Haider ascended to the party chairmanship in 1986, the liberal elements became increasingly marginalized.
 Haider began to openly use nationalist and anti-immigrant rhetoric.
 He was criticised for using the völkisch (ethnic) definition of national interest ("Austria for Austrians") and his apologetics for Austria's past, notably calling members of the Waffen-SS "men of honour".
 Following a dramatic rise in electoral support in the 1990s that peaked in the 1999 elections, the FPÖ entered a coalition with the Austrian People's Party (ÖVP), led by Wolfgang Schüssel.
 This was condemned in 2000.
 The coalition prompted the regular Donnerstagsdemonstrationen (Thursday demonstrations) in protest against the government, which took place on the Heldenplatz where Hitler had greeted the masses during the Anschluss.
 Haider's tactics and rhetoric, often criticised as sympathetic to Nazism, forced Austrians to reconsider their relationship to the past.
 Haider's coalition partner, former Chancellor Wolfgang Schüssel, in a 2000 interview with The Jerusalem Post, reiterated the "first victim" theory.